 <<Unchaged sections skipped>>

-A.2.1 Generic OFDMA channel noise generator (OCGN)
+A.2.1 Generic OFDMA channel noise generator (OCNG)

-The OCGN pattern is used in a test for modelling the allocation of unused resourced in the channel bandwidth to virtual UEs (UEs that are not under test).
+The OCNGpattern is used in a test for modelling the allocation of unused resourced in the channel bandwidth to virtual UEs (UEs that are not under test).
 The OCNG pattern simulates both PDCCH and PDSCH transmissions to the virtual UEs.